SURB Research Areas

 Research in my laboratory focuses on the initiation of stress-responsive and apoptotic programs in eukaryotic cells.
 The mechanisms through which cells adapt and respond to external and internal stresses are diverse and fascinating.
 Severe stress can activate a cellular suicide program known as apoptosis (programmed cell death).
 Entrance of a cell into apoptosis initiates a cascade of proteolytic events, culminating in the destruction of cellular macromolecules, membranes, and organelles by cytosolic and nuclear enzymes.
 Using mouse cells in tissue culture, we are currently characterizing the activation of cell death that results from abnormalities in the endoplasmic reticulum (ER).
 The loss of glycosylation activity during protein synthesis in the ER results in a dramatic apoptotic phenotype.
 Also of interest to our research group are the downstream targets of stress-activated signal transduction cascades (the genes being activated in response to cellular stress).
 We employ the budding yeast, Saccharomyces cerevisiae, as a model system for stress-activated signal transduction.
 We have recently cloned and are currently characterizing a set of genes that are activated by the HOG (high osmolarity glycerol response) signal transduction cascade following osmotic stress.

-Mathematical Modeling of Biological Systems: Models of Newt-Crayfish Interactions in the Southern California Streams - Dr. Timothy Lucas, Dr. Courtney Davis
+Mathematical Modeling of Biological Systems: Models of the Impact of Invasive Species on Native Populations in Southern California - Dr. Courtney Davis